-The basename() function shall take the pathname pointed to by path and return a pointer to the final component of the pathname, deleting any trailing '/' characters.
+The basename() function takes the pathname pointed to by path and returns a pointer to the final component of the pathname, deleting any trailing '/' characters.

-If path is a null pointer or points to an empty string, basename() shall return a pointer to the string ".".
+If path is a null pointer or points to an empty string, basename() returns a pointer to the string "." .

-The basename() function may modify the string pointed to by path, and may return a pointer to internal storage.
-The returned pointer might be invalidated or the storage might be overwritten by a subsequent call to basename().
+The basename() function may modify the string pointed to by path, and may return a pointer to static storage that may then be overwritten by a subsequent call to basename().

-The basename() function shall return a pointer to the final component of path.
+The basename() function returns a pointer to the final component of path.

 No errors are defined.